University of Moratuwa: History

 The University of Moratuwa is an independent state university in Katubedda, Moratuwa, Sri Lanka overlooking Bolgoda Lake.
 It was established as the University of Moratuwa (UoM), Sri Lanka on 22 December 1978 under the Universities Act No. 16 of 1978 and operates under the general direction of the University Grants Commission.
 Its origin can be traced to the Government Technical College (GTC) which was established in Maradana, Colombo in 1893.

 The GTC was one of the first institutions for formal technical education in Sri Lanka (the Ceylon Medical School was established in 1870, followed by Colombo Law College (1875), School of Agriculture (1884) and the Government Technical College (1893)).
 It became the pioneering institution for science education in Sri Lanka and its name was changed to the Ceylon Technical College (CTC) in 1906.
 The CTC provided technical education in civil, electrical and mechanical engineering fields even before the establishment of the University College Colombo, affiliated to the University of London, in 1921.

 The Ceylon Technical College, Katubedda was established in 1966 offering the Diploma in Technology, it gained University status, as the Katubedda Campus of the single University of Ceylon, on 15 February 1972.
 The Department of Architecture, then at Colombo, was transferred to Katubedda in the formation of this new campus.
 The Katubedda Campus thus began with one faculty, that of Engineering and Architecture.
 The first president was Dr. LH Sumanadasa who steered the progress of the institution and was the principal of the IPT before it became the Katubedda Campus.
 When Ceylon became a Republic on 22 May 1972, the corporate name of the university was changed to the University of Sri Lanka.

 In 1978, it gained the Independent University Status under Universities Act No. 16 of 1978.

-Students from the University of Moratuwa have participated in Google Summer of Code from 2007 to 2011, Imagine Cup Sri Lanka, and IEEEXtreme Competition.
+Students from the University of Moratuwa have participated in Google Summer of Code every year since 2007, Imagine Cup Sri Lanka, and IEEEXtreme Competition.
 In the Google Summer of Code, University of Moratuwa was ranked as the top university worldwide in the number of awards received by students for the five-year period from its inception in 2005.

 The University of Moratuwa won the Microsoft Imagine Cup Sri Lankan Software Design Finals in five out of eight occasions, including 2005, 2006, 2007, 2008 and 2012.
 In addition to this, the university regularly participates in the world stage of competitions such as the CFA Institute Research Challenge and the CIMA Global Business Challenge.

-Faculties and Academic entities
+Faculties and academic entities

 Faculty of Engineering

-It is the largest faculty in the University of Moratuwa, comprising eleven academic departments, over 200 academic staff and around 4000 undergraduate and thousands of post-graduate students.
+This is the largest faculty in the University of Moratuwa, comprising eleven academic departments, over 200 academic staff and around 4000 undergraduate and thousands of post-graduate students.
 The engineering programs are accredited under the Washington Accord since 2007.The faculty offers the Bachelor of the Science of Engineering in ten disciplines, and the Bachelor of Design in Fashion Design and Product Development.
 In addition, the Faculty offers a large number of post-graduate degrees in varied engineering and allied disciplines.

 The Departments at the Faculty of Engineering are: